 What about grapefruit?
 When traveling, most likely you will be eating out more frequently than normal, and perhaps eating foods that are a little more heavy, rich, and fatty.
 Grapefruit is a good source of fiber, and it contains both soluble and insoluble fiber both of which can help improve digestion and constipation.
 Who wants to be constipated while traveling?

 It is so important to stay hydrated and so easy to forget to drink water while you are traveling.
-I bring along my own water bottle and pack it empty, so when I get to the hotel I can fill it up and have handy.
+I bring along my own water bottle and pack it empty, so that when I get to the hotel I can fill it up and have it handy.
 It helps me to remember to drink water if I have my water bottle there.

-If you don’t want to pack your own, make sure you at least by some bottles of water to have handy.
+If you don’t want to pack your own, make sure you at least buy some bottles of water to have handy.
 I buy a few gallons of water and bring them back to the hotel.
 Most likely you don’t want to be drinking the water from the bathroom tap!

 Although you may not be able to attend your favorite yoga class or go for a bike ride, there are some ways you can still move your body while traveling or while on vacation.